Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Why Is Crawl Budget Important for SEO?

 - It affects how often your website is crawled by search engine bots.
-If your website isn’t crawled frequently enough, it won’t be indexed as often, and you could miss out on ranking opportunities.
+If your content isn’t crawled frequently enough, it won’t be indexed as often, and you could miss out on ranking opportunities.

 Factors Affecting Crawl Budget